 The 278 Patent by Chen

 Have you noticed the term “Hovertrax”?
 Well, it is coined by Mr. Chen for his patented vehicle.
-Razor also uses the term as it has obtained a license on 278 patent.
+Razor also uses the term as it has obtained a license on 278 patents.
 All in all, Chen’s patent has eventually become a real challenge for the Hoverboard market.

 There was almost no company left in the Hoverboard market which wasn’t aware of Shane Chen’s 278 patent.
 Besides the fact that Mr. Chen said earlier that he hasn’t earned anything from his patent, but he had sued a number of companies, including the top players of the self-balancing vehicle market.

-The recent moves of Shane suggest him going fiercely to enforce his ‘278 patent which popularly is known as the first patent on Hoverboard.
+The recent moves of Shane suggest he going fiercely to enforce his ‘278 patent which popularly is known as the first patent on Hoverboard.
 For example, on 21 March, his company Inventist along with Razor LLC filed a patent lawsuit complaint against 21 more companies including Newegg and Alibaba.

 Below is the list of the parties those got sued: